-Jamal Osman is a reporter for Channel 4 News.
+Jamal Osman is Africa Correspondent for Channel 4 News.

 Jamal Osman is a multi-award winning journalist and filmmaker specialising sub-Saharan Africa.
 He has been working with ITN/Channel 4 News since 2008.
 Jamal has scooped interviews with Somali pirates, the al-Qaeda-linked Islamist group, Al-Shabab, exposed the illegal trade in UN food aid and told the struggles of Somali athletes training for the Olympics.

 Truck drivers in East Africa have been branded Covid-19 “super spreaders” by political leaders, as governments there implement strict testing regimes they say are needed to stop the spread of the disease.

 Tanzania’s President is often described as Africa’s Trump – not least because of his bizarre pronouncements on coronavirus.

 With nearly half of the country’s population living hand-to-mouth, for them lockdown has had a particularly high price.
 And no group is more vulnerable than the millions of children – who call the streets their home.